Euro cylinder lock and home security advice

 The minimum recommendation for wooden doors is five-lever mortice locks which carry the British Standard BS3621.
 If you have traditional nightlatch (commonly known as a Yale lock) fitted to your doors, do not rely on this as the only method of security.
 You must fit other locks, preferably deadlocks.

-General home security
+General home security advice

 A recent spate of burglaries saw one out of every two burglaries committed via an unlocked door or window.
 Therefore, one of the most important steps to prevent your home from being burgled is to always remember to lock them!
 The security around your home starts at the perimeter of your property and ranges from security lighting, sturdy locking gates to removing valuables and attractive items from view.